mikependon/RepoDB.NET/pages/classes/queryfield.md

 var field = new QueryField("Name", "John Doe");
 ```

-By default, the name of the paremter to be passed for `Name` query field is `@Name`.
-If you have an entity to be updated where there is also a `Name` property, then they are colliding.
+By default, the name of the parameter to be passed for `Name` query field is `@Name`.
+If you have passed the entity object during the calls to `Update` operation and that instance also contains the `Name` property, then they are colliding.

 To fix this issue, you have to call the `IsForUpdate()` explicitly.
-By calling this method, the `Name` property will be prepended by an underscore (`_`) character before the actual execution.
+After the calls, the `Name` property will be prepended by an underscore (`_`) character before the actual execution.